Talk to us today about how you can reach out and connect with your people with our In-Touch tool.

 Our wellbeing is being tested

-In 2020 and unfortunately through the first 6 months of 2021 we have all faced difficulties with the COVID-19 pandemic.
+In 2020 and unfortunately through 2021 we have all faced difficulties with the COVID-19 pandemic.
 Australian research in particular talks about the increased prevalence of depression and anxiety symptoms in individuals who have never had mental health diagnosis before (Dawel, et al, 2020).

 With this finding in mind, it’s a timely reminder that perhaps we all need to do a little more to look after our wellbeing.